EliseCM/EliseCM/README.md

 - 👀 I’ve worked in e-commerce, WordPress, and accessibility.
 - 🌱 I’m here to gain experience contributing to documentation.
 - 💞️ I’m looking to collaborate on any #goodfirstissue.
-- 🤝 I'm looking for a job and available for immediate hire.
+- 🤝 I'm currently the Documentation Specialist at TrackMy Solutions.
 - 📫 How to reach me ... elise.morgan.ecm@gmail.com